MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/HumanResourcesAdvanced/hr-how-to-assign-miscellaneous-article-codes-to-employees.md

 ---
-    title: How to: Assign Miscellaneous Article Codes to Employees | Microsoft Docs
+    title: How to Assign Miscellaneous Article Codes to Employees | Microsoft Docs
     description: You can set up miscellaneous article codes for employee benefits and miscellaneous articles, such as keys, computers, desks, and so on, in your employees’ possession.
     services: project-madeira
     documentationcenter: ''